etherealxx/batchlinks-webui/README.md

 or, you can copy the url of this repo and install it via webui and restart the UI.<br/>
 <img src="images/ext_installer.jpg" alt="Logo" height="300"><br/>
-(If 'gradio no interface is running' or 'bad gateway' shows up when restarting the UI, that means you need to restart the cell anyway 😅)
+(If `gradio no interface is running` or `bad gateway` shows up when restarting the UI, that means you need to restart the cell anyway 😅)
 <!--
 or, if your colab use the newer version of webui (gradio version above 3.16.0) you can use this instead (it adds a little progress bar)